 If your team finds that one quarter was more profitable than the next, investigate why.
 Use these key points to drive better marketing tactics.

 Here are a few key analytics tools your team can use:

 - Google Analytics: This free tool gives you an overview of your inbound website traffic, engagement, bounce rates, and conversions.
 You can also integrate AdWords to measure the performance of your PPC campaigns.

-- Hubspot: Hubspot allows you to track key metrics for your marketing, sales, and customer success campaigns.
-From an integrated customer relationship management (CRM) system to measuring your call-to-actions (CTAs), you can draw valuable insights from your customers and simplify communication between you and your leads.
+- HubSpot: HubSpot allows you to track key metrics for your marketing, sales, and customer success campaigns.
+From an integrated customer relationship management (CRM) system to measuring your calls-to-action (CTAs), you can draw valuable insights from your customers and simplify communication between you and your leads.